xuelingyi/SLRfinder/README.md

 $ populations -P ./ -M popmap --min-maf 0.15 -R 0.75 --ordered-export --vcf
 ```

-Then LD is calculated using the retained SNPs in VCFtools:
+Then LD is calculated using the retained SNPs in VCFtools.
+The filtering and LD estimation can be down on all SNPs combined or separately on each chromosome if the dataset is too large.
 ```
 $ vcftools --vcf mydata.vcf --geno-r2 --ld-window 100 --out mydata
 ```
+The output LD edge list (mydata.geno.ld) will be used in the R codes below.

 **Step1: get LD clusters**